clffamily/csc309-A4/README.txt

 	hovering the cursor over each column of the board, and then clicking on the column where they wish to drop his or her game piece.
 After each move a function checks whether the board is in a winning state or not.
 If after a player moves and the move is not a winning move, then the next player is given an opportunity to make a move.
-So, the game progesses, back and forth in this manner, until we are in a winning state, at which point no more gameplay is allowed, and a win status is sent to the database.
+So, the game progresses, back and forth in this manner, until we are in a winning state, at which point no more gameplay is allowed, and a win status is sent to the database.